5 sustainability trends changing the future of wholesale distribution29 May 2019 | by Brett Mundell

 2. Warehouses with a smaller footprint

-Reducing costs and demonstrating environmental credentials is easier when your operation is leaner, run well and uses space more effectively.
+Reducing costs and demonstrating environmental credentials is easier when your operation is leaner, runs well and uses space more effectively.
 For those reasons, vertical and multi-storey warehouses will become more common.

 According to CBRE, the ability to save on occupancy costs and meet the demand for fast delivery means that multi-storey warehouses in central locations close to customers offer a competitive advantage.
 Reducing physical land use and delivery distances also reduces emissions.